f321x/nostr-subswap-provider-cln/README.md

 ## <u>Submarine Swap provider plugin for CLN</u>
-<mark>This plugin is a work in progress and not ready for use!</mark>
+<mark>This plugin is functional but experimental.
+Usage on mainnet is very reckless!</mark>

+<mark>Please report any issues on GitHub and use only on testnet/signet.</mark>

 This [Core Lightning](https://github.com/ElementsProject/lightning) plugin allows to the operator to act as provider for [(reverse) submarine swaps](https://docs.lightning.engineering/the-lightning-network/multihop-payments/understanding-submarine-swaps)